kwaldenphd/python-anaconda/README.md

 # Python in Spyder

+14. What is Spyder?
 "Spyder is a free and open source scientific environment written in Python, for Python, and designed by and for scientists, engineers and data analysts.
 It features a unique combination of the advanced editing, analysis, debugging, and profiling functionality of a comprehensive development tool with the data exploration, interactive execution, deep inspection, and beautiful visualization capabilities of a scientific package" ([Spyder documentation](https://www.spyder-ide.org/)).

-Spyder's core components include:
+15. Spyder's core components include:
 - Editor
 - IPython console
 - Variable explorer